PowerShell/PowerShell-RFC/1-Draft/DefaultFileEncoding.md

 * UTF8
 * UTF8NoBOM

-When `$PSDefaultFileEncoding` is set to `UTF8NoBOM`, the file will be created with UTF8 encoding but a BOM will not be added.
+When `$PSDefaultFileEncoding` is set to `UTF8NoBOM`, the file shall be created with UTF8 encoding and no BOM shall be written.

-When `$PSDefaultFileEncoding` is set to `Legacy`, the behavior will change based on the platform:
+When `$PSDefaultFileEncoding` is set to `Legacy`, the behavior shall be:

-**Windows**
 ```
 CmdletName       Encoding
 ----------       --------